MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-profiling.md

     There are two important concepts to review to best understand the outputs of the profiling feature, a call graph and a call tree.

-    * **Call graph**: The call graph is static representation of the quantum program which informs which operations call which other operations.
+    * **Call graph**: The call graph is a static representation of the quantum program which informs which operations call which other operations.
 For example, `RippleCarryAdder` calls `FullAdder`, but both of these operations call `CNOT`.
 The call graph contains a node for each operation and a directed edge for each calling relation.
 The call graph may contain cycles, for example, in the case of recursive operations.

     * **Call tree**: The call tree is a dynamic representation of the program execution in which there are no cycles and for each node there is a clear path from the root node.
 For example, distinguishes the calls to `CCNOT` from `GRounds` and `CRounds` within the `ComputeCarries` operation in the carry-lookahead adder.